quchen/voron/buildlog.md

 # 2022-11-19

+## Display installation (30m)

-Today I mounted the screen, and also put the breakout PCB onto a DIN clamp that did not involve a ziptie.
+Today I mounted the display, and also put the breakout PCB onto a DIN clamp that did not involve a ziptie.
 The config I simply copied from a friend, which didn’t really cost me any time.
-30m.

 ![](pictures/2022-11-19_1_display.jpg)

-I then took 1h30m to finally start the rewiring.
+## Rewiring (1h30m)

+Next stop was something I had postponed _many_ times, cleaning up the wiring.

 ![](pictures/2022-11-19_2_wiring-before.jpg)